-- All cautions (YCs) are punished with a temporary dismissal - A player who commits a 2^{nd} caution (YC) in the same match: - will receive a second temporary dismissal and then takes no further part in the match - may be replaced by a substitute at the end of the second temporary dismissal period if the player's team has not used its maximum number of substitutes (this is because the team has already been 'punished' by playing without that player for 2 x temporary dismissal periods)
+- All cautions (YCs) are punished with a temporary dismissal - A player who commits a second caution (YC) in the same match: - will receive a second temporary dismissal and then takes no further part in the match - may be replaced by a substitute at the end of the second temporary dismissal period if the player's team has not used its maximum number of substitutes (this is because the team has already been 'punished' by playing without that player for 2 x temporary dismissal periods)

-System B - temporary dismissal for some but not all cautions (YCs)
+System B - temporary dismissal for some but not all cautions (YCs)\

 - A pre-defined list of cautionable (YC) offences will be punished by a temporary dismissal - All other cautionable offences are punished with a caution (YC) - A player who has been temporarily dismissed and then receives a caution (YC) continues playing - A player who has received a caution (YC) and then receives a temporary dismissal can continue playing after the end of the temporary dismissal period - A player who receives a second temporary dismissal in the same match will serve the temporary dismissal and then takes no further part in the match.
-The player may be replaced by a substitute at the end of the second temporary dismissal period if the player's team has not used its maximum number of substitutes - A player who receives a second caution (YC) in the same match will be sent off and takes no further part in the match and may not be replaced/ substituted
+The player may be replaced by a substitute at the end of the second temporary dismissal period if the player's team has not used its maximum number of substitutes but a player who has also received a non-temporary dismissal caution (YC) may not be replaced or substituted - A player who receives a second caution (YC) in the same match will be sent off and takes no further part in the match and may not be replaced/ substituted

-Some competitions may find it valuable to use temporary dismissals only for cautions (YCs) for offence relating to 'inappropriate' behaviour, e.g.
+\Some competitions may find it valuable to use temporary dismissals only for cautions (YCs) for offence relating to 'inappropriate' behaviour, e.g.